Connect tagged stream blocks and UHD sink

 Unrelated to the above, I also thought of this: if tag propagation isn't guaranteed to be exact, there could be an off-by-one error.
 To give a specific example: if I'm using a block like a pfb_arb_resampler with a noninteger relative rate, sometimes it produces 1 more or less than the relative rate implies.
 Due to tag propagation issues, this could end up stranding samples between packet_len tagged streams in a packet flow.
 Any thoughts on how to handle this?
 My current implementation expects all samples to be accounted for in the packet_len values.

-#28 Updated by Sean Nowlan about 1 month ago
+#28 Updated by Sean Nowlan 5 months ago

 Personally I think pfb_resampler should handle its own tag propagation.
 Currently it relies on block_executor's implementation, which is to use the relative rate.
 Tags drift over time, and they shouldn't be.
 I started issue #652 and provided a fix that stops tag offsets from drifting, but it still wouldn't preserve correct tagged stream boundaries.

-#30 Updated by Sean Nowlan about 1 month ago
+#30 Updated by Sean Nowlan 5 months ago

 My github branch has the update to use a PMT instead of string for the member variable. https://github.com/nowls/gnuradio/tree/usrp_sink_tagged_stream_support